Uplifting Artificial Plants: Add Green to Your Decor and Chase Away the Winter Blues

 Like everything else in your home, artificial plants eventually get dusty and dust makes a fake plant more obvious.
 Include your artificial house plants in your regular dusting routine and plan for occasional deeper cleaning.

-Swipe your artificial plants regularly with a microfiber duster or wipe leaves by hand with a soft cloth.
+Swipe your artificial potted plants regularly with a microfiber duster or wipe leaves by hand with a soft cloth.
 A used dryer sheet works, too!

 Use a soft, clean paintbrush for hard-to-reach crevices, especially for smaller plants, like fake succulents and cacti.
 Match the size of the paintbrush to the size of the plant.